zengbing15/lumos_doc/docs/tutorials/nftglue.md

 - [Transfer NFT tokens from one user to another user](../tutorials/integratenft#transfer-nft-tokens-from-one-user-to-another-user).
 - [Sign and seal the transaction](../tutorials/integratenft#sign-and-seal-the-transaction).

-Firstly, let us check out how the nft-glue implements these operations by using Lumos.
+Let us check out how the nft-glue project implements these operations by using Lumos.
 The [execution](../tutorials/integratenft#run-the-functions-in-the-nodejs-repl-mode) of these operations can be found at the end of this guide.

 #### **Generate NFT tokens**

-The `generateNftToken()` function firstly inserts a dummy NFT output cell.
+The following code snippet firstly inserts a dummy NFT output cell.
 The dummy cell is exactly the same as a normal cell, except that the cell uses all zeros as NFT ID.

 ```typescript title="nft-glue/src/index.ts"
 export async function generateNftToken(